Analysis | Trump’s legal team lights a fuse beneath its remaining credibility

 Giuliani later assured viewers that nobody on the stage was a conspiracy theorist.
 But what Powell was describing can’t be described as anything but.
 She was detailing a whopper of one that allegedly reached to the highest levels of the U.S. government.

 It’s worth noting that Chávez died in 2013.
-It’s even more worth noting that Trump himself this week declared the election to be “virtually impenetrable by foreign powers."
+It’s even more worth noting that Trump this week declared the election to be “virtually impenetrable by foreign powers.”

 That is virtually impossible to square with what his legal team now alleges.